-- Spot prices are varying at a number of significant markets.
-Prices for bilty maize remained unchanged however, local maize prices went down by Rs.
-10 in Gulabbagh whereas in Davangere market also, loose maize prices remained unchanged. - As per sources, weather issues have reduced the quality of Ukraine's corn crop.
+- > Spot prices remained almost steady at most of the significant markets.
+Prices remained unchanged at Davangere, whereas in Gulabbagh the prices of local maize went down by Rs.
+20 however, prices for bilty maize remained unchanged. - As per sources, weather issues have reduced the quality of Ukraine's corn crop.
 Ukraine is now in the middle of a protracted winter harvest.
 Large temperature changes make it difficult for farmers to work and reduce quality of maize thus calculating probable weather-related losses by 10% or 15%.
-Last month, it was claimed that due to a decrease in the harvestable land brought on by Russia's invasion, Ukraine's maize production could drop from 41.9 million tonnes in 2021 to 22-23 million tonnes in 2022. - According to the most recent report from the Agriculture Department of GOI, India's Rabi Maize area coverage until January 12th 2022 will have slightly increased compared to the same time previous year.
-In comparison to the same period last year, when maize was sown on 16.47 lakh hectares, it has now been planted on 19.95 lakh ha, or around 2% more land. - As per reports, the maize harvest has accelerated in the Tirupur district's Udumalai and Kudimangalam districts of Tamil Nadu, and farmers there are distressed as a result of the decline in prices.
+Last month, it was claimed that due to a decrease in the harvestable land brought on by Russia's invasion, Ukraine's maize production could drop from 41.9 million tonnes in 2021 to 22-23 million tonnes in 2022. - As of data released on 20th January,2023 by India's Agriculture Department, GOI indicates that the country would have somewhat more Rabi Maize land covered this year than at the same time last year.
+Maize has currently been planted on 21,09 lakh hectares (ha), or around 18.87% more land, than at this time last year, when 17,74 lakh hectares were used for this purpose. - As per reports, the maize harvest has accelerated in the Tirupur district's Udumalai and Kudimangalam districts of Tamil Nadu, and farmers there are distressed as a result of the decline in prices.
 The price of maize is low in local markets when it is purchased in large quantities by chicken feed producers from other states like Bihar, Andhra Pradesh, Karnataka, etc. However, the yield in those states dropped last season for a variety of reasons, including rain damage.
 Maize commanded high prices in the neighborhood markets as a result.
 Due to the extensive harvesting taking place in the region, the availability of resources has grown and the price has begun to decline.
 Currently, a quintal of maize worth Rs.
 2,800 is available for Rs.
 2,300.
 Farmers worry that prices may decrease further if the supply rises because the harvest has only just begun.